-CIS 266 Web Programming

-Using Active Server Pages

-Level II Prerequisites: CIS 265 and (CPS 171 or 185) minimum grade of "C" or equivalent industry experience 60 lecture, 0 lab, 0 clinical, 0 other, 60 total contact hours
+CIS 266 Web Programming Using Active Server Pages 4 credits Level II Prerequisites: CIS 265 and (CPS 171 or CPS 185) minimum grade "C" all courses or equivalent industry experience 60 lecture, 0 lab, 0 clinical, 0 other, 60 total contact hours

-This course is intended for students who understand CGI (common gateway interface).
+This course is intended for students who understand Common Gateway Interface (CGI).
 VBScript (Visual Basic Script) is used in server side scripting to process form data from the browser.
-The Application, Object-Context, Request, Response, Server and Session objects along with their Properties, Collections, Methods, and Events will be discussed.
-Other related topics including ADO (ActiveX Data Objects) database access will be covered.
+The Application, ObjectContext, Request, Response, Server and Session objects along with their properties, collections, methods, and events will be discussed.
+Other related topics including ActiveX Data Objects (ADO) database access will be covered.
 Prerequisites will be checked on the first day of class.